 But to really experience outdoor living, we’d recommend staying in one of the stunning Eco-lodges in Portland, which can be found in many of Portland’s districts.

-Finally, located slightly north of the city centre is the regenerated neighbourhood of Munjoy Hill.
+Finally, located slightly north of the city centre is the regenerated neighborhood of Munjoy Hill.
 Also referred to as the East End, Munjoy Hill is quickly becoming one of the trendiest places to stay in Portland.

 Still not sure where to stay in Portland?
 Don’t worry, we’ve got more information on each of these areas below!